wongsingfo/comp-sys/docs/system/syn.md

 ## Kernel Preemption

-A process running in Kernel Mode can be replaced by another process while in the middle of a kernel function (exception handler, in particularly a syscall).
+A process running in Kernel Mode can be replaced by another process with higher prioritity, while in the middle of a kernel function (exception handler, in particularly a syscall).

 Motivation: reduce the _dispatch latency_, that is, the delay between the time they become runnable and the time they actually begin running.

-Kernel Preemption introduces a nonnegligible overhead.
+Although adding full preemption was not a major change to the kernel (because we just disable the preemption in the code protected by locks), Kernel Preemption introduces a nonnegligible overhead.

 ```c
 // include/linux/smp.h
 #define get_cpu()		({ preempt_disable(); smp_processor_id(); })
 #define put_cpu()		preempt_enable()
 ```

+There is a counter named `preempt-count` in each `thread_info` structure.
+A nonzero counter means thath preemption is disabled .
+It has three components and each component is managed by two functions:

+- Hardware interrupt  `irq_enter(), irq_exit()`
+- Software interrupt (i.e., softirq), `local_bh_disable(), local_bh_enable()`
+- Preemption `preempt_enable(), preempt_disable()`

 ## Per-CPU variables